ARCHER2-HPC/archer2-docs/user-guide/debug.rst

     dbg all> launch --launcher-args="--tasks-per-node=128 --cpus-per-task=1 --exclusive" $my_prog{256} ./my_ex

 The default launcher is ``srun`` and the ``--launcher-args="..."`` allows you to set launcher flags for ``srun``.
-The variable ``$my_prog`` is a dummy name for the program being launched -- you could use whatever name you want for it.
-The number in the brackets ``{256}`` is the number of processes over which you want to launch the program, it's 256 here, but you could use any number (make sure to update your ``salloc`` submission if you want to use more).
+The variable ``$my_prog`` is a dummy name for the program being launched and you could use whatever name you want for it -- this will be the name of the ``srun`` job that will be run.
+The number in the brackets ``{256}`` is the number of processes over which the program will be executed, it's 256 here, but you could use any number.
 You should try to run this on as few processors as possible -- the more you use, the longer it will take for gdb4hpc to load the program.

 Once the program is launched, gdb4hpc will load up the program and begin to run it.
 You will get output to screen something that looks like: